This is the homepage

 University Press of Florida, which had sales tables there, sold out of

 my book.
-The book deal was initiated because of my online presence.
+This book deal was initiated because of my online presence.

 Learn to manage yours.